-For a month I’ve been using a Ring Doorbell 2 – a “smart” home security device which doubles as a door bell and security camera – letting you know who comes to your front door.
+For two months I’ve been using a Ring Doorbell 2 – a “smart” home security device which doubles as a door bell and security camera – letting you know who comes to your front door.

 Here’s my experience using the Doorbell 2.

 Inside you find the device along with various brackets, screws and instructions – everything you need to do the physical installation.